juliusgarba/Celo-101/README.md

     }
 ```

-- This function above will take in a variable `_staff_address`
+- This function above will take in a parameter`_staff_address`
-- It is a public function and can only be called by the contract deployer (the admin)
+- It is a `public` function and can only be called by the contract deployer (the admin)
-- The first line inside the function first confirms if the staff address we want to add is vald, else throws an error with a message description
+- The first line inside the function first confirms if the staff address we want to add is valid, else throws an error with a message description
-- It then proceed to save the staff in storage
+- It then proceeds to save the staff in storage
 - Lastly, it emits an event to indicate a staff has been added to the blockchain

 ```solidity